MariusZerni/project-4/README.md

   }
 ```

-- Back End code with all the fields that exposes the /topvotes endpoint:
+- Back-end code with all the fields that exposes the "/topvotes" endpoint:
 ```py
 def TopVotesListView(request):